Moses Asch Interview

-This interview was recorded on a cassette by Chris Strachwitz in his car.
+This interview was recorded on a casette by Chris Strachwitz in his car.
 The original cassette has not yet been found.
-This is an edited version Mr. Strachwitz played on his radio show “Folk Music in America” which was broadcast in 1982 on KPFA-FM in Berkeley California.
+This is an edited version Mr. Strachwitz played on his radio show “Folk Music in America” which was broadcast in 1982 on KPFA-FM in Berkeley, CA. All rights to the interview are reserved by the Arhoolie Foundation.
+Please do not use anything from this website without permission. firstname.lastname@example.org

 A Note About the Transcriptions: In order to expedite the process of putting these interviews online, we are using a transcription service.
 Due to the challenges of transcribing speech – especially when it contains regional accents and refers to regional places and names – some of these interview transcriptions may contain errors.
 We have tried to correct as many as possible, but if you discover errors while listening, please send corrections to email@example.com.